CS 450 / 550 -- Introduction to Computer Graphics

 To see an academic year calendar, click here.

 For on-campus students, face-to-face class time is: Monday and Wednesday, 12:00 - 1:40.
-Unless otherwise specified, all classes will be held in the Learning Innovation Center (LiNC) -- Room 228.
+Unless otherwise specified, all classes will be in Wilkinson Hall room 110.
+That room is actually the Gilfillan Auditorium.
+It can be accessed most easily from 26th Street at the back of the building.

 Note: this schedule is my best guess on where we'll be -- it is only approximate.